Monmouth County Child Custody Attorneys

 Taking On Challenging Custody Matters

 One of the hardest things for parents to come to grips with in a custody case is the fact that they will not be able to spend as much time with their children.
 As a result, child custody cases can become highly contested.
-At our law firm, we have serious experience working with parents who are facing tough custody disputes.
+At our law firm, we have worked with parents who are facing tough custody disputes.
 Whether we resolve your dispute through litigation, mediation, collaborative law or negotiations, we will be on your side each step of the way.

 New Jersey Child Custody Options

 There can be a great deal of flexibility in child custody arrangements.
 With over 30 years of experience, we can find ways to pursue custody and parenting time/visitation arrangements that make sense for you, using negotiation and other means whenever possible.
 If the issue is contested, the court will obtain the assistance of mental health professionals to perform custody evaluations and make recommendations as to what kind of custody arrangement would be in the best interest of the child.
 We know how to guide you through these evaluations.